Pasobeso/medbook-gateway/README.md

  ✔ Container medbook-users-1     Healthy     22.1s
 ```

+As long as there are no errors, the system should work just fine.

 4. You can now try out the gateway and its services by following the next steps.

 ## 4. Try them out

 ### Gateway

-Try going to `http://localhost:3000/health` on your web browser.
+Try going to `http://localhost:3000/health-check` on your web browser.
 It should return a mostly blank page with only:

 ```
 ok